NillionNetwork/cra-nillion/README.md

-# Nillion Operations and Blind Compute Demo
+# Nillion Operations and Blind Compute Demo with Keplr Wallet connection

 This is a demo of the JavaScript Nillion Client working with payments connected to the testnet.